 He He.
 I was over-worrying.
 These whale sharks were intelligent enough to navigate through the water without brushing against any human beings (or at least me).
 They were probably more worried about us touching them.

 It was such a great experience swimming with these gentle giants.
 Unfortunately, the water was murky and visibility wasn’t great.
 Sorry for the poor quality photos.
 These huge mammals couldn’t be squeezed into the frame of my camera.
 I only managed to capture “body parts”.
 LOL.
-But trust me that the actual experience left an imprint on me, far more beautiful than what are presented on these photos.
+But trust me that the actual experience left an imprint on me, far more beautiful than what are presented in these photos.

-- TIPS: Consider paying for photos to be taken by staff/boatmen (P500).
+TIP: Consider paying for photos to be taken by staff/boatmen (P500).
 As you could probably tell, it wasn’t easy getting good photos on our own due to the massive size of these mammals.
 You need someone to “shoot” from afar to capture photos like the ones below.